CprimeLearningLabs/terraform-azure-intro/labs/lab-3.5-Key_Vault/lab3.5-secure_password.md

 }
 ```

-The two data sources uses a new provider "azuread", which therefore means you must run terraform init:
+Since one of data sources uses a new provider "azuread", you must run terraform init:
 ```
 terraform init
 ```